-In this guide, we'll explore the power of Proxi's custom forms, which allow you to customize how points are added to your map.
-This ensures that the data collected is relevant and structured according to your specific needs.
+In this guide, we’ll dive into Proxi’s Advanced Crowdsourcing, which lets you customize how points are added to your map, ensuring the data collected is both relevant and tailored to your specific needs.

 Watch & Learn

-Watch our instructional video to learn how to build your custom form or continue reading this blog for written details.
+Watch our demo video and learn how to build your custom form or continue reading this blog for written details.

 Setting Up Your Map:

-To begin, you need to create a map!
-Start with one of our templates or a blank map.
-Once you’re in the Proxi editor, start by centering your map on your location and giving it a name!
-You can also adjust tons of design settings (learn more about these here) but for now, we’ll focus on building your custom form.
+First, start by creating your map!
+You can choose from one of our templates or start fresh with a blank map.
+Once you’re in the Proxi Design Studio, center your map on your desired location and give it a name.
+While there are plenty of design settings you can customize (learn more about them here), we’ll keep it simple for now and focus on building your custom form.

 Setting Up Your Form: